What does a membrane sweep feel like & do they actually work?!

 My personal experience

 I had a sweep done at exactly 39 weeks with baby #2.
 It was extremely uncomfortable, probably made worse by the fact that I waited 40 minutes for the doctor to come in and had a pretty full bladder by the time they did it.
 The doctor encouraged me to breathe through it but it felt rough and exactly like what it is, having someone’s fingers jabbed up where they aren’t supposed to be.
 Sadly, it didn’t work for me.
-It’s been over 48 hours and still no labor.
+After 48 hours nothing was happening.

 I had contractions off and on all that afternoon and real labor kicked off just after midnight.
 The same doctor delivered my baby at 6:08am the next day, less than 24 hours after doing the membrane sweep.
 Baby may have still decided to come on her own but I’m glad the sweep seemed to work and that I avoided induction.